wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 3. ordered
 4. bidirectional (full-duplex)

+There is no required transport or set of transports for WAMP implementations.
+Routers may implement more than one transport, enabling components using different kinds of transports to connect in an application.

 ### WebSocket Transport

 The default transport binding for WAMP is WebSocket.

-With WebSocket in **unbatched mode**, WAMP messages are transmitted as WebSocket messages: each WAMP message is transmitted as a separate WebSocket message (not WebSocket frame).
+As a default, WAMP messages are transmitted as WebSocket messages: each WAMP message is transmitted as a separate WebSocket message (not WebSocket frame).
+A **batched mode** where mutliple WAMP messages are transmitted via single WebSockter message may be defined as part of an Advanced Profile.

 The WAMP protocol MUST BE negotiated during the WebSocket opening handshake between *Peers* using the WebSocket subprotocol negotiation mechanism.